Houston Bus Accident Attorney

 Why Injuries from Texas Bus Accidents Are Far Too Common

 Per the U.S. Department of Transportation, bus accidents cause between 11,000 and 15,000 injuries per year.
-These injuries range in severity, although it is reported by the National Highway Traffic Safety Administration (NHTSA) that there are around 300 fatalities every year caused by bus accidents.
-These numbers are far too high, especially when you consider how many communities rely on methods of public transportation.
-Buses are not only used for the transportation of the community at large but students too.
-Nearly 25 million children ride a school bus in the U.S. Nationwide, there are around 20 deaths per year caused by school bus accidents.
+These injuries range in severity, although it is reported by the National Highway Traffic Safety Administration (NHTSA) that there are around 300 bus accident fatalities every year.
+These numbers are far too high, especially when you consider how many communities rely on public transportation.
+Buses are used by adult commuters and students.
+Nearly 25 million children ride a school bus in the U.S.; there are around 20 deaths per year caused by school bus accidents.

 Factors in Serious Bus Accident Injuries